dahuatechnologies/dahuatechnologies/README.md

 **Remember this Zero: Using FPGA to Expert Processor Development and Expert OS Microkernel**

-**Remember this One: Expert OS Microkernel connecting to AI OS Microkernel Data Center Managment**
+**Remember this One: Expert OS Microkernel connecting to AI OS Microkernel Data Center Management**

 ---